Green fruitworm (Lithophane antennata)

 Pyramidal fruitworm (Amphipyra pyramidioides)

 Green fruitworm larvae feed on flowers and leaves, occasionally tying them together with silk.
 When the larvae increase in size, they begin feeding on the fruit, starting inside the cluster and taking bites out of most fruit in the cluster.
 Badly damaged fruits drop, and damaged fruits that remain have large, russeted cavities.

 Biology and life history Depending on species, the insect may overwinter as a pupa in the ground or as a fertilized female moth on the soil surface.
 In the spring, eggs are laid on the twigs, often before buds open.
-The eggs hatch at the pink stage, and young larvae feed on the flowers and leaves, and later on the leaves and fruit.
+The eggs hatch at the pink stage.
+Young larvae feed on the flowers and leaves, and later on the leaves and fruit.
 When the larvae mature, they drop to the soil to pupate.
 Depending on species, they remain as pupae through the winter or emerge as adults in fall, mate, and the females overwinter.

 Scouting and thresholds Examine fruit clusters shortly after fruit set for the small green larvae.
 They tend to occur in clumps, so thorough monitoring is required.